-This set of Botany Assessment Questions focuses on “Aerobic Respiration – 2”.
+This set of Botany Multiple Choice Questions and Answers focuses on “Aerobic Respiration – 2”.

 1. How many points are there in the TCA cycle where NAD+ is reduced?